ronelm2000/wsmtools/readme.md

    ```ps
    ./wstools export your_encore_decks_deck_link_here
    ```
+2. You will be warned if any of the following are true.
+   * Your deck contains cards without English translations.
+   * Your deck contains cards which have no saved image link.
+You will be prompted for an image link if you continue.
-2. You will get the following on your Exports folder: `deck.your deck name.png`, `Deck Generator (your deck name).png`,  `Deck Generator (your deck name).png`, and `Deck Generator (your deck name).json`.
+3. You will get the following on your Exports folder: `deck.your deck name.png`, `Deck Generator (your deck name).png`,  `Deck Generator (your deck name).png`, and `Deck Generator (your deck name).json`.
-3. The `Deck Generator` files go into your Save Objects folder (typically `%HOMEDRIVE%%HOMEPATH%\Documents\My Games\Tabletop Simulator\Saves\Saved Objects`)
+4. The `Deck Generator` files go into your Save Objects folder (typically `%HOMEDRIVE%%HOMEPATH%\Documents\My Games\Tabletop Simulator\Saves\Saved Objects`)
-4. The `deck.your deck name.png` should be uploaded (imgur or Steam Cloud using Tabletop Simulator)
+5. The `deck.your deck name.png` should be uploaded (imgur or Steam Cloud using Tabletop Simulator)
-5. Open Tabletop Simulator (Single-Player will do)
+6. Open Tabletop Simulator (Single-Player will do)
-6. Load the Saved Object (and make sure no other Deck Generators are loaded!)
+7. Load the Saved Object (and make sure no other Deck Generators are loaded!)
-7. In the chat command, type:
+8. In the chat command, type:
    ```ps
    +generate url_of_your_deck url_of_your_sleeves
    ```
-8. You should be able to create decks like this:
+9. You should be able to create decks like this:
    ![Tho why do you need effects for decks with English art?](https://i.imgur.com/WuRpf9I.png)

 ---------

 ### Known Issues ###
 * Some decks from Encore Decks will be untranslated.
 This is true for all sets without a community translation.
   In order to resolve this, you must (begrudgingly) use HOTC translations by running the following command first.
   Personally, I discourage anyone with a 10-foot pole to use it because they don't like people using their translations